nikitavoloboev/data/databases/prisma.md

 - [Build a Backend with Prisma in a TypeScript Node Project (2021)](https://egghead.io/courses/build-a-backend-with-prisma-in-a-typescript-node-project-ca6628d3)
 - [Set up a free PostgreSQL database on Supabase to use with Prisma (2021)](https://dev.to/prisma/set-up-a-free-postgresql-database-on-supabase-to-use-with-prisma-3pk6)
 - [Prisma Schema Examples](https://github.com/prisma/templates) - Ready-to-use Prisma schema examples.
+- [zod-prisma](https://github.com/anolilab/zod-prisma) - Helpful packages to work with prisma and zod.